YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not judge tattoo timing only by whether the grafts are anchored.
 Graft security is one part of recovery.
 The rest of the body still needs stable healing, good sleep, clean aftercare, and a clear way to recognize warning signs.

-If pigment is already present, I need to know whether it is dense, faded, blue-gray, uneven, placed over a FUT scar, placed in the frontal hairline, or used to darken a thin transplant.
+If pigment is already present, I need to know whether it is dense, faded, blue grey, uneven, placed over a FUT scar, placed in the frontal hairline, or used to darken a thin transplant.
 Hair transplant after scalp micropigmentation is a separate planning problem when pigment is already in the transplant zone.
 Scalp micropigmentation for a thin hair transplant is the other direction, when pigment is considered after a thin result.

 Scalp pigment planning card for hairline donor scar and skin review before hair transplant